raju1979/angular-translate/README.md

 ## What this does

-This is a very simple project just to show the demo of ngx-trasnlate module.
+This is a very simple project just to show the demo of *ngx-translate* module.

 ## How to use it